researchart/re19/submissions/24ferrari/README.md

 **Learning Outcomes and Context**

-The activities included in the presented learning package are appropriate for a module to be integrated in a Requirements Engineering (RE) course, in which the topics of requirements elicitation, analysis, specification, validation, and maintenance are covered.
+The activities included in the presented training package are appropriate for a module to be integrated in a Requirements Engineering (RE) course, in which the topics of requirements elicitation, analysis, specification, validation, and maintenance are covered.

 We are assuming a 2 to 5 credit course (1 credit = 45 min to 1 hour lecture), either graduate or undergraduate, that can be delivered face to face, online or with a hybrid modality, with the goal of covering the main RE activities.